Indonesian Teenager Survives After Spending 49 Days Adrift At Sea

 An Indonesian teenager working as a lamp keeper on a remote floating fish trap managed to survive for 49 days after his mooring snapped and he was swept out to sea, the Jakarta Post reports.

-Aldi Novel Adilang, 19, was working on a rompong, a floating wooden hut anchored 125 km off the coast of North Sulawesi, Indonesia, where his job was to light lamps on the apparatus that were used to attract fish.
+Aldi Novel Adilang, 19, was working on a rompong, a floating wooden hut anchored 125 km off the coast of North Sulawesi, Indonesia, where his job was to light lamps that were used to attract fish.
 Once a week he would be resupplied with food and water, and his only contact with the company he worked for, or anyone else, was by walkie-talkie.

 On July 14, the rope anchored to the sea floor snapped and a hard wind blew him out to sea.
 Forty-nine days later, a Panama-flagged vessel, Arpeggio, rescued him near Guam.

-Since the hut was not a boat, and was never meant to be in transit, it came equipped with neither paddles nor a motor, leaving Adilang completely at the mercy of the currents.
+Since the hut was not a boat and was never meant to be in transit, it came equipped with neither paddles nor a motor, leaving Adilang completely at the mercy of the currents.
 He only had several days worth of food and water, which quickly ran out with no rescue in sight.

 Alone and scared, Adilang survived by catching fish and cooking them over pieces of the hut that he tore off and used to build fires.
 For thirst, he was forced to drink the only water available to him – sea water.
 He was able to survive this way by soaking his clothes in the salt water and then sucking the moisture from the fabric.